So you want to start investing in the stock market. Before anything, you should ask yourself: “Why?”

 If you want to take the next step and buy individual stocks, see what Stash and Acorns are buying.

-Portfolios in Stash and Acorns are composed of individual stocks.
-Instead of having these companies buy stocks for you, find out what they bought and buy them yourself through your broker or brokerage.
+Portfolios in Stash and Acorns consist of individual stocks.
+Instead of having these services buy stocks for you, find out what they bought and buy them through your broker or brokerage.
 (We prefer Robinhood, as they charge no fees or commissions on transactions.)
 This saves you from having to pay monthly maintenance fees.
 It also teaches you how to buy and sell individual stocks by yourself, without the aid of apps and services.

 If you want to branch out from there, see what other investors are talking about.

-You now knowhow to start investing.
+You now know how to invest.
 Whether you’re invested in an app like Acorns or buying shares of Apple ($AAPL) and SPY ($SPY), you’re finally ready to have your money make more money.
 If you have any questions, feel free to email us here or hit us up on Twitter.
 We’re more than happy to help get you started!